 Our areas of focus are prints, television and radio.
 STEM/MARK happens to be the only agency repeatedly trusted in administration of all three one currency nation-wide surveys in the above mentioned areas.
 Above that we regularly conduct ad-hoc projects for individual research buyers.
 Thanks to our outstanding online research capacities, we are currently seeing a growing number of projects focusing on online media consumption.

-Our clients include CzechTourism, Ministry of Local Development, individual regions, towns and cities as well as, e.g., UNESCO, foreign tourist regions or travel agents.
+Our clients include CzechTourism, Ministry of Regional Development, individual regions, towns and cities as well as, e.g., UNESCO, foreign tourist regions or travel agents.
 We deal not only with incoming and outgoing but also with regional travel and tourism.
 We collect interviews all across the Czech Republic and abroad.
 Based on the data, we frequently formulate short- or medium-term strategies for travel and tourism development.

 We conduct surveys largely for pharmaceuticals companies in the area of prescription treatments and drugs, OTC products and food supplements.
 Several our projects even aimed at the area of dental and veterinary medicine.
 Another group of clients include Ministerstvo zdravotnictví (Ministry of Health Care), professional medical societies, health insurance companies and hospitals.
 These surveys typically look into prevalence of certain diseases and disorders, quality of care, quality of education and level of awareness regarding prevention and treatment for certain diseases and disorders.

 The key accounts in this area are banks, insurance companies and betting offices.
 We specialize in measuring customer satisfaction and a hollistic approach to customer experience.
 For both of these to improve we help to optimize financial products and services.
 A large body of our research is also done for institutions such as the Ministry of Finance of the Czech Republic, Czech National Bank or University of Economics – our typical projects here concern the area of financial literacy.